ArctosDB/documentation-wiki/_how_to/load-data-entry-linked-attributes.markdown

 ---

 [Catalog Record/Data Entry Documentation](https://handbook.arctosdb.org/documentation/catalog.html)

-# How To Approve Attribute Records Entered via Data Entry Form

 Users may bulkload additional Attributes to existing catalog records.
 The user muse have sufficient privileges or have their edits approved by someone with manage_collection access.
 Similar bulkloading tools and pathways exist for Parts, Events, etc.